Symantec/Dominator/user-guide/image-manifest.md

 (merged) to the triggers of the *SourceImage*, thus inheriting and (if not `[]`) extending the triggers.
 This must not be present if the `triggers` file is present.

+### `tests` directory
+An optional directory containing test scripts to run.
+These are copied into the `/tests` directory tree in the image, merging with tests from the *SourceImage*.
+The tests are run concurrently after the image content is built.
+If any test fails or exceeds the 10 second timeout, the image is not uploaded and the build fails.
+The test scripts are processed in lexical order.
+The scripts are run in a contained environment where the root directory is the root directory of the image that was built.